aostruszka/nonrec-make/Readme.txt

 SRCS := *.c

+If you have directory with large number of files where simple glob is what you want to use in SRCS but there are some files that you'd like to exclude just list them in SRCS_EXCLUDES :) - this is a list of makefile patterns e.g.

+SRCS_EXCLUDES := extra% test%

 Of course you can use the built in make wildcards but you should do that as follows: